Data Science Courses

 Unsure About What to Learn?

 Wracked with indecision, or not sure whether a course is for you?
-We will have three learning drop-in sessions for you to learn more about the Data Science Lab course offerings.
+We will have a learning drop-in session for you to learn more about the Data Science Lab course offerings.
 Let us help you find your own learning path.

 Date | Time | Location |